horizontalsystems/blockchain-crypto-guides/guides/token_guides/compound.md

 - at the same time potential borrowers may request credit from Compound for a fee and collateral deposit (in form of another cryptocurrency).

+- borrowing and lending available to regular users as well as smart contracts.
+This enables DeFi engineers to build services which are able to access liquidity in other DeFi services.

 Compound currently supports 8 cryptocurrencies:

 - [wrapped BTC (WBTC)](https://compound.finance/markets/WBTC)